storynory/eleventypub/README.md

 Yes absolutely!
 You can do whatever's possible with [11ty](https://11ty.io), which is a lot.

 The templates in this project are nunjucks and markdown.
 The configuration I use for markdown includes having it [output XHTML](https://github.com/marisademeglio/eleventypub/blob/5af185071780aa650ea79939b671177e1db3591f/.eleventy.js#L22).
-Then, in the `postbuild` step, all `html` files are [renamed to `xhtml`](https://github.com/marisademeglio/eleventypub/blob/5af185071780aa650ea79939b671177e1db3591f/postbuild.js#L16).
-Even so, there are surely still ways to produce EPUB-invalid XHTML with this setup.

 So, whatever you try, it's up to you to make sure that your output is valid.
 Be sure to [configure your tools](#configure-tools) so you can run EPUBCheck.